The university is implementing the following guidelines to screen for, manage, and prepare for COVID-19 cases appearing on University campuses.

-- The university and each campus will establish secure communication protocols whereby students, employees, and visitors will self-report to the designated campus official(s) if they have symptoms of COVID-19, a positive test for COVID-19 (PDF), had close contact with someone with COVID-19 (PDF) within the last 14 days or have been tested for COVID-19 (PDF).
+- The university and each campus will establish secure communication protocols whereby students, employees, and visitors will self-report to the designated campus official(s) if they are not permitted on campus pursuant to Section II.A of these guidelines.
 Communication protocols shall be in accordance with health information sharing regulations for COVID-19 and other applicable federal and state laws and regulations relating to privacy and confidentiality, such as the Americans with Disabilities Act (“ADA”) or Family Educational Rights and Privacy Act (“FERPA”).

 - No unvaccinated person with symptoms of COVID-19 should be present onsite.
 If you observe anyone (including but not limited to employees, students, visitors or vendors) developing or exhibiting symptoms of COVID-19 onsite, notify your supervisor or your designated campus official(s) immediately.